How You Can Use Social Networks in Your Home Business

 The Internet changed how like-minded people can connect, first starting with usernets and later through online bulletin boards.
 In 1997, Six Degrees launched.
 It's considered the first social network where people could create a profile and engage with other users.
-Other networks followed, but it wasn't until the creation of MySpace in 2003 and Facebook in 2004 (expanding to include everyone in 2006), that social networking became mainstream.
+Other networks followed, but it wasn't until the creation of MySpace and Facebook, that social networking became mainstream.

 These networks were primarily for people with similar interests to hangout together.
-Only LinkedIn, started in 2003, was focused on professional networking related to careers and business.
-However, entrepreneurs are a creative bunch, they they were able to see the value of socially interacting with their target markets online, and they began to use social networking to expand their reach and grow their businesses.
+At its launch, only LinkedIn was focused on professional networking related to careers and business.
+However, entrepreneurs are a creative bunch, they were able to see the value of socially interacting with their target markets online, and they began to use social networking to expand their reach and grow their businesses.

 Interestingly enough, YouTube is also viewed as a social network because it allows people to connect and engage around a topic.

-2) They make you accessible to your market.
 People like to do business with companies they can get to know and who respond to them.
-This builds rapport and trust, making your followers more likely to buy from you.
+It builds rapport and trust, making your followers more likely to buy from you.

 While social networks offer a fantastic way to market your business, it's not without its pitfalls, such as:

-1) It's time-consuming.
 Social networks are built on two-way communication.
-It's not enough to post your messages, you also need to engage with and respond to others, which over several networks can take time.
+It's not enough to post your messages; you also need to engage with and respond to others, which over several networks can take time.

-3) It takes time to see results.
-Social media isn't about advertising, it's about connecting and building relationships with others.
+Social media isn't about advertising; it's about connecting and building relationships with others.
 As a result, it works best as a way to build trust and rapport, which takes time.
 That means it can be a while before your "followers" buy from or hire you.

 Social networks can be useful to those who are seeking legitimate work at home jobs or freelance work.
-In fact, most freelancers find their clients through social networking either through direct contact and building a relationship or through referrals from their followers and clients.
-Many social networks have the ability to build career connections.
+Most freelancers find their clients through social networking either through direct contact and building a relationship or through referrals from their followers and clients.
+Many social networks can build career connections.
 The most well-known social network for career tools and networking is LinkedIn.

 However, there is a right and wrong way to use social networks in the promotion of a business.
 Posting "buy me" and other self-promotional content all the time is a sure way to lose followers.